thradams/cake/ownership.md

 This approach allows for more flexibility during object creation while maintaining strong contracts once the object is finalized, enhancing both safety and expressiveness in the code.

+OBS: mutable qualifier is not yet implemented in Cake.
+However, _Opt for structs is implemented.
+_
 ### Object lifetime checks
 From the C23 standard: